Breastfeeding: Workplace

 A 2016 study found that federal policy does not address lactation space functionality and accessibility, policy only protects a subset of employees, and that the enforcement of the policy requires women to file a complaint with the United States Department of Labor.
 To address each of these issues, the report recommends additional requirements surrounding lactation space and functionality, mandated coverage of exempt employees, and a requirement that employers develop company-specific lactation policies.
-As of 2019 the majority of women still did not have access to both accommodations.
+As of 2019, the majority of women still did not have access to both accommodations.
 Working mother advocate and Entrepreneur writer Christine Michel Carter documented her experience pumping in a bathroom while working for an employer violating the Fair Labor Standards Act.

-In 2022 the Providing Urgent Maternal Protections for Nursing Mothers Act, also known as the PUMP Act, became law in the United States.
+In 2022, the Providing Urgent Maternal Protections for Nursing Mothers Act, also known as the PUMP Act, became law in the United States.
 It mandates that salaried workers who are breastfeeding must have break time and a private space that is not a bathroom.
 However, employers who do not have 50 or more employees do not have to follow this law if following it would create an undue hardship because of expense or difficulty.

+In April 2018, the U.S. Senate's rules were changed to allow any senator with a child under one year of age to bring them on the Senate floor and breastfeed them during voting.

-In Canada, British Columbia and Ontario, provincial Human Rights Codes prevent against workplace discrimination due to breastfeeding.
+In Canada, British Columbia and Ontario, provincial Human Rights Codes prevent workplace discrimination due to breastfeeding.
 In British Columbia, employers are required to provide accommodation to employees who breastfeed or express breast milk.
 Although no specific requirements are mandated, under the Human Rights Code, accommodations suggested include paid breaks (not including meal breaks), private facilities that include clean running water, comfortable seating areas, and refrigeration equipment, as well as flexibility in terms of work-related conflicts.
 In Ontario, employers are encouraged to accommodate breastfeeding employees by providing additional breaks without fear of discrimination.
-Unlike in British Columbia, the Ontario Code does not include specific recommendations, and therefore leaves significant flexibility for employers.
+Unlike British Columbia, the Ontario Code does not include specific recommendations and, therefore, leaves significant flexibility for employers.